 Photo: Robert Piwko

-Clare Norburn is a playwright and soprano.
-She studied music at Leeds University and London College of Music.
-She has sung as a soloist with many medieval ensembles including her own group The Telling, Mediva (who were finalists in the York International Young Artists Competition and selected for Southbank Centre’s Fresh Young Artists Series), Eclipse and Vox Animae with whom she has recorded and performed medieval abbess, Hildegard of Bingen’s music drama Ordo Virtutum.
-She has performed throughout the country as a soloist including at The Purcell Room, The Bridgewater Hall and at leading festivals including Spitalfields Music, Brighton Festival, Newbury Spring Festival and Buxton Festival.
+As a singer she has sung as a soloist with many medieval ensembles including her own group The Telling, Mediva (finalists in the York International Young Artists Competition and selected for Southbank Centre’s Fresh Young Artists Series), Eclipse and Vox Animae with whom she has recorded and performed medieval abbess, Hildegard of Bingen’s music drama Ordo Virtutum.
+She has performed throughout the country with these ensembles including at The Purcell Room, The Bridgewater Hall and at leading festivals including Spitalfields Music, Brighton Festival, Newbury Spring Festival and Buxton Festival.

-Together with soprano Deborah Roberts, Clare co-founded Brighton Early Music Festival.
-She recently stepped down after 15 years to concentrate on writing and singing.
+Together with Deborah Roberts, Clare co-founded Brighton Early Music Festival.
+She stepped down in 2017 after 15 years to concentrate on writing and singing.
 She is Artistic-Director of Stroud Green Festival, North London’s quirkiest acoustic music festival.
-She trains and mentors young ensembles for the National Centre for Early Music, Handel House, Royal Academy of Music and the Guildhall School of Music & Drama.
-She ran the Early Music Live! scheme for 10 years at Brighton Early Music, and has supported a number of young ensembles at Stroud Green Festival, helping them develop new projects, secure bookings with promoters and funding.
+She has trained and mentored young ensembles for RADA, Handel House, Royal Academy of Music and the Guildhall School of Music & Drama.
+She ran the training element of the Early Music Live! scheme for 10 years at Brighton Early Music Festival, and has supported a number of young ensembles at Stroud Green Festival, helping them develop new projects, secure bookings with promoters and funding.
 She also works as a freelance arts fundraiser.